 When you travel outside of the U.S., you should take a the following with you:

-- The original I-797 approval notice (if you do have the original in your possession, please request this from our office prior to traveling abroad)
+- The original I-797 approval notice.
+If you do not have the original in your possession, please request this from our office prior to traveling abroad.

 - Your valid passport

 - Proof that you are maintaining H-1B status (3 recent paystubs).

 - You can also request a "Travel Letter" from our office.
 This is not required, it is a courtesy that OIS provides.

 You are required to have a valid H-1B visa in your passport to return to the U.S. from all countries except for brief trips (less than 30 days) to Canada & Mexico (see below).
 Before applying for the H-1B visa at a U.S. Consulate/Embassy abroad, please review the U.S. Consulate/Embassy website where you will apply for the visa to see if they require documents in addition to those listed above.
 Please note that Canadian citizens are exempt from the visa stamp requirement.